KhotKeys/EduConnect-Africa/URGENT_RUNBOOK.md

 - `Dockerfile` and `docker-compose.yml` at repo root
 - `.github/workflows/ci.yml` and `.github/workflows/cd.yml` (workflow skeletons)

-Action: create the files with minimal content (comments and TODOs) — then commit.
+Action: create the files with minimal content (comments and TODOs) â€” then commit.
 This shows structure and lets you run local checks.

-4) Quick local checks and scans (20–30 minutes)
+4) Quick local checks and scans (20â€“30 minutes)

 - Build Docker image locally (adjust path/tag):